 Yn unol â WP7, a oedd EqIA yn

 angenrheidiol ac a gafodd ei gynnal?
 Not applicable at this stage.

 In accordance with WP7 has an EqIA been

 identified as necessary and undertaken?

-Yn unol â WP68, a oedd SEIA yn
+Yn unol â WP68, a oedd SEIA yn Net surl'askis at this stars

 angenrheidiol ac a gafodd ei gynnal?
 Not applicable at this stage.

-angenineidior ac a garodd er gynnai: Not applicable at this stage.

 In accordance with WP68, has an SEIA

 identified as necessary been undertaken?

 Manylion am risgiau sy'n gysylltiedig â

 phwnc a chwmpas y papur hwn, gan

 gynnwys risgiau newydd (croesgyfeirio at y

-BAF a'r CRR) The issues raised impact across a range of
+BAF a'r CRR)

+, The issues raised impact across a range of
-risks.

-Details of risks associated with the subject 11313.
+Details of risks associated with the subject risks.

 and scope of this paper, including new

 risks(cross reference to the BAF and CRR)

 Goblygiadau ariannol o ganlyniad i roi'r

 argymhellion ar waith

 There are no specific implications arising from

 Financial implications as a result of this report.

 implementing the recommendations

 Goblygiadau gweithlu o ganlyniad i roi'r

-argymhellion ar waith

-There are no specific implications arising from
+argymhellion ar waith There are no specific implications arising from

 Workforce implications as a result of this report.

 implementing the recommendations

 Adborth, ymateb a chrynodeb dilynol ar ôl

 ymgynghori

-Foodbook waaaaa and fallowaa Not applicable.
+Natappliable

-Feedback, response, and follow up
+Feedback, response, and follow up Not applicable.

 summary following consultation

 Cysylltiadau â risgiau BAF:

-(neu gysylltiadau â'r Gofrestr Risgiau
+(neu gysylltiadau â'r Gofrestr Risgiau - · · · · ·

 Corfforaethol) The issues raised impact across a range of

-, risks.
+Linko to BAE risko: risks.

 Links to BAF risks:

-(or links to the Corporate Risk Register)

-Rheswm dros gyflwyno adroddiad i
+(or links to the Corporate Risk Register) Rheswm dros gyflwyno adroddiad i

 bwyllgor cyfrinachol (lle bo'n berthnasol)

-Descent for a charita size of the state Not applicable.

-Reason for submission of report to
+Reason for submission of report to Not applicable.

 confidential Committee (where relevant)

+Next Steps:

-Next Steps: Implementation of recommendations
+Implementation of recommendations

 Not applicable to this report.